The Golden Retriever Husky mix is also known as the “Goberian”.

 Raising a Golden Retriever Husky Mix Puppy

-If you do get a Goberian puppy, you’ll need to be careful raising, training, and socializing your pup.
+If you do get a Goberian puppy, be careful raising, training, and socializing your pup.

 Pros and Cons of the Golden Retriever Husky Mix